dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

-The final message in "Waiting" is that by leveraging the experience of other people -- each mind is its own social process in a massive [Boltzmann Machine](https://en.wikipedia.org/wiki/Boltzmann_machine) -- then we can more efficiently come to know the collective contours of society's collective analytical hyperplane.
+The final message in "Waiting" is that by leveraging the experience of other people -- each mind is its own social process in a massive [Boltzmann Machine](https://en.wikipedia.org/wiki/Boltzmann_machine) -- then we can more efficiently come to know the contours of society's collective analytical hyperplane.
 Though you've known your own descent and can chart the depths you know, there are others who have been deeper and carry with them knowledge they've gained while navigating the depths.
 You will not know from whom to expect this re-orientation but you must expect it to inquire about these three guests' journey when you do meet them.

 #### Image from Takayuki's Research on [Dynamic Boltzmann Machines](https://groups.oist.jp/ja/ncu/event/dynamic-boltzmann-machines-takayuki-osogami)